aquefir/oras/etc/syntax.md

 1. Normal line comments, beginning with a single hash `#` but not two or more
 2. Doc line comments, beginning with two or more hashes `##`

+All source characters in an assembly file must be ASCII, unless they are on a line whose first non-whitespace characters are the string `##`.
+This allows non-Latin scripts as inline documentation without excessively burdening the lexer (it is encoding agnostic).

 `oras` does not provide a "block comment", although it does provide a C-style "nesting block comment" using directives to block out code:

 ## Conditional emission